davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone.full/index.md

 Have some free time?
 Add the following features:

 - The real Simon(e) game speeds up the intervals between each button in higher rounds.
 You could implement increasingly faster reveals of the solution at the beginning of each round.

 - The real Simon(e) also keeps a time limit that a user has between pressing each button, which makes the game even harder.
 To induce even more anxiety, I would recommend showing the countdown timer to the user, and resetting it after each correct button-press.

-- Do a better job handling the Axios errors.
+- Do a better job approaching the Axios errors.
 Currently, you're only asked to display the error on the console, but would a real player know what was happening?
-You could tell the user there was a problem starting up the game and to try again later, or you could take the user back to the beginning state of the game.
+You could tell the user there was a problem starting up the game, or you could take the user back to the beginning state of the game.

 #### Submission